felipelobatodasilva/AWS-Lambda-CSV-To-Parquet/README.md

 Now you have some idea about what is, let is keep setting it up.

-Once you've already accessed the Lambda section, you must click on layers which is on the right side
+Once you've already accessed the Lambda section, you must click on layers which is on the left side

 <img src="https://user-images.githubusercontent.com/69978184/145729461-9c11b1e3-a45b-4b7e-9cbf-791e95916c3d.png" width="800" height="400"/>